buildbotics/tpl-docs/TextLibrary.md

 This code specifies that text returned by GetTextPaths will use the "Dejavu Serif Condensed Italic" font, the characters will be 3 inches high and each character will be seperated by 3 inches.
 Additionally, words will be separated by 7 inches and lines will be 20 inches apart.

 ####Results
-If not errors are encountered, UseFont(F) simply returns 0.
+If no errors are encountered, UseFont(F) simply returns 0.

 ####Error Messages
 If an error is discovered, one of the following error messages will be thrown: